Health Informatics Undergraduate Major Overview

 The Health Informatics degree helps bridge the long-standing gap between the medical and administrative knowledge possessed by healthcare personnel and the information technology knowledge possessed by technologists.

 A career in Health Informatics offers a way to combine two very strong interests: information systems and care, focusing on the business and information systems behind the healthcare system.
+A Health Informatics degree makes it possible to not only help others but still earn a great salary.

 Health Informatics professionals must keep current in computer and software technology as well as in all federal and state laws that regulate the use and security of electronic patient records.
 They are expected to stay up-to-date in clinical guidelines and medical terminology.
 In addition, Health Informatics professionals are also tasked with keeping patient, hospital, and practitioner data secure and accurate.